Learning in Tree House

 The learning is differentiated according to each child's needs and abilities; children will all access the learning differently at a level that is best suited to their current attainment level.

-Throughout the year the children will also have personalised Learning Pathways.
-The Learning Pathways will identify the children's individual next steps they need to take to support their progress towards skills that will;
+Throughout the year the children will have PLP's.
+The Personal Learning Plans are tailor made between home and school in order to identify the children's individual next steps they need to take to support their progress towards skills that will;

 - support their independence